 It’s easy to see he is of Spaniel and Pointer genetics.
 He looks very similar to the less-popular Welsh Springer Spaniel, and they likely share common ancestors.
 He is proportionate in size but leggier than many other sporting dogs.
 So much that the distance between his paws and shoulders is the same as the length of his body.
 He is sturdy yet elegant.

 He has the soft expression of most gun dogs but always appears alert and ready for action.
 His ears are short and triangular.
 His tail is either naturally docked or purposefully docked at around four inches.
 Some dogs are born tailless.

-Brittanys are not meant to have black noses, and if they do, they cannot be shown in the conformation ring.
+Brittanys are not meant to have black noses; if they do, they cannot be shown in the ring.
 Instead, brown, fawn, tan, or deep pink are more common.
 Darker-colored eyes are more common than lighter amber colors.

 Coat & Colors

 Brittanys have a gorgeous double coat that is dense and either flat or wavy.
 His coat is the middle of the road when it comes to texture, meaning it is not silky or wiry.
 Their ears should carry a little feathering, as should his legs.
 His coat is medium in length, measuring a few inches.
 His skin is slightly loose to prevent puncturing when out on the field as it moves with the underbrush.

 The two main colors of the breed are orange and white and liver and white with either clear or roan patterns.
 Roan is a fine mixture of white and colored hairs.
 Some ticking is a desirable pattern.
 Rarely you’ll find a tri-colored dog, which is a liver and white-coated dog with orange markings across his body.